-Carnival in Rio de Janeiro is the very best time to visit the world's most exotic city, being from 25 Feb to 2 March 2017.
+Carnival in Rio de Janeiro is the very best time to visit the world's most exotic city, being from 9-14 Feb 2018.
 From samba in the streets during the day to the riot of dancers, drums and carnaval floats of the most extravagant designs in the Sambodrome at night, you will experience the city at its exhuberant best.
 Daytime visits to Christ the Redeemer and Sugar Loaf Mountain give you yet another perspective of Rio.

 Carnival in Rio de Janeiro is the very best time to visit the world's most exotic city.
 From samba in the streets during the day to the riot of dancers, drums and carnival floats of the most extravagant designs in the Sambodrome at night, you will experience the city at its exhuberant best.
 Daytime visits to Christ the Redeemer and Sugar Loaf Mountain give you yet another perspective of Rio.
 As well as watching the Samba Carnival Parade, you can also participate in it!
 You receive your own colourful costume from one of the samba schools, and join their party as you parade the 700m along the Sambadrome in front of 80,000 spectators.
 This is generally best done on a separate night to watching the parade, as the organisation required to participate in costume means missing most of the parade night.
 Sunday night participating in costume and then Monday night watching the whole parade is what we recommend.

 Hotels in Rio de Janeiro for Carnival Weekend require a minimum of 4 nights, with most at 5 nights to cover the long weekend of Friday to Wednesday.
 Dates for the public holiday of Carnaval Weekend in Brazil differ every year.
 For 2018 the weekend begins on Friday 9 February and finishes on Wednesday 14 February.